tiayyba/CYT180_Lab7/index.md

 ### What Is Data Preprocessing?

 Data preprocessing involves preparing raw data so it is clean, consistent, and ready for modeling.
-It improves data quality, corrects structural issues, ensures machine-learning algorithms can interpret the data by handling inconsistencies and noise.
+It improves data quality, corrects structural issues, handle inconsistencies and noise to ensures that machine-learning algorithms can interpret the data.

 #### Typical Preprocessing Tasks
 - Handling missing values